 The cliff-hugging opulent hotels in Oia, Santorini, are a hotspot for celebrating couples who come to soak up the romance of breathtaking caldera views and be wined and dined in style.
 Mystique, A Luxury Collection Hotel, is one of our favourites.
 Whitewashed buildings tumble down the hillside, harbouring 41 cave-like suites, a rejuvenating spa and three divine restaurants.
 You can wake to a breakfast of salmon and Champagne, lunch on the cliff edge and in the evening, dine in a secret wine cave complete with flickering candles, eclectic Mediterranean menus and wine from the 150-year-old cellar.

-At Grecotel Amirandes, a Minoan-style Palace resort in Crete, you’re spoiled for choice with dining.
+At Grecotel Amirandes Boutique Resort, a Minoan-style Palace resort in Crete, you’re spoiled for choice with dining.
 There are seven splendid restaurants to pick from, including Minotaur, featuring genuine Picasso ceramics and classic Italian cuisine, to beachfront Petrino for boat-fresh fish and Greek meze.
 However, the ultimate experience is at Lago Di Candia, the fine-dining eatery perched on a floating platform on the lagoon.
-Start with an appetiser of sea bass ceviche with black garlic followed by Lobster surf &turf, then sweeten your palette with hot chocolate ‘soup’ for dessert.
+Start with an appetiser of sea bass ceviche with black garlic followed by Lobster surf & turf, then sweeten your palette with hot chocolate ‘soup’ for dessert.

 Think of the word ‘Madeira’ and you’ll either picture a slice of golden cake or the Garden of Eden scenery that this Portuguese island is known for.
 Both are delivered in spades at afternoon tea at The Cliff Bay, served on an alfresco terrace looking out on colourful blooms and the glinting sea.
 You’ll be treated to a spread of delicious cakes, mini sandwiches and homemade scones, washed down with Earl Grey tea or a glass of bubbles.
 Come on a Thursday to be serenaded by a violinist.

-This feature was published on 10th November 2021.
+This feature was updated on 28th March 2022.
 The information within this feature is correct to the best of our knowledge at the time of print.
 Feature by Heather Flanagan.